 Frequently Asked Questions

 Speed and access.
-Low-code platforms cut development time by 50–90% compared to traditional coding and allow non-developers to build and maintain functional apps without engineering support.
-For internal tools, workflow automation, and MVPs with a clear scope, this is a significant advantage.
-The tradeoff is a ceiling on customization and performance that traditional development doesn’t impose.
+Low-code platforms cut development time by 50–90% compared to traditional coding and allow business owners and non-developers to build and maintain functional business software without engineering support.
+For internal tools, workflow automations, and business processes that need to move faster than a development queue allows, this is the primary value.
+Business applications that previously required months of developer time can be deployed in days.

 Yes — for the right categories.
 Internal dashboards, approval workflows, client portals, and data-entry apps are routinely built and maintained by ops managers, marketing staff, and solo business owners using platforms like Glide, Bubble, and Power Apps.
 Production readiness depends more on the app’s scope and governance approach than on who built it.